jimweirich/rspec-given/README.md

 | :----: |
 | [![Master Build Status](https://secure.travis-ci.org/jimweirich/rspec-given.png?branch=master)](https://travis-ci.org/jimweirich/rspec-given) |

-Covering rspec-given, minispec-given, and given-core, version 3.0.0.beta.1.
+Covering rspec-given, minitest-given, and given-core, version 3.0.0.beta.1.

-rspec-given and minispec-given are extensions to your favorite testing framework to allow Given/When/Then notation when writing specs.
+rspec-given and minitest-given are extensions to your favorite testing framework to allow Given/When/Then notation when writing specs.

 # Why Given/When/Then